Forgive and Forget (1923 film)

 Forgive and Forget is a 1923 American silent mystery film directed by Howard M. Mitchell and starring Estelle Taylor, Pauline Garon, and Philo McCullough.
-It was made by Columbia Pictures at the Sunset Gower Studios in Los Angeles.
+It was made by the CBC Film Sales Corporation (which would later become Columbia Pictures) at the Sunset Gower Studios in Los Angeles.

 Plot

 A woman (Taylor) having an affair is blackmailed by her lover's roommate (McCullough).
 When her lover (Steele) is founded dead, her husband (Standing) is then arrested for the murder.

 Cast

 Preservation

 A print of Forgive and Forget with one reel missing is located in the George Eastman Museum Motion Picture Collection.